ioannismesionis/ioannismesionis.github.io/_posts/2025-05-24-counterfactuals-explanations.md

 ### 2a.
 The Mathematics Behind Counterfactuals

-The core idea of counterfactual explanations can be formalized as an optimization problem.
-For a given instance x and a prediction function f(x), we seek to find a counterfactual x' that minimizes:
+The core idea of counterfactual explanations can be formalised as an optimisation problem.
+For a given instance x and a prediction function f(x), we seek to find a counterfactual x' that minimises:

 $$ L(x, x', y', λ) = λ · (f(x') - y')^2 + d(x, x') $$

 where:
-- f(x') is the model's prediction for the counterfactual
+- $f(x')$ is the model's prediction for the counterfactual
-- y' is the desired outcome
+- $y'$ is the desired outcome
-- d(x, x') is the distance between original and counterfactual instances
+- $d(x, x')$ is the distance between original and counterfactual instances
-- λ balances the importance of achieving the desired outcome versus maintaining similarity
+- $λ$ balances the importance of achieving the desired outcome versus maintaining similarity

-This optimization is subject to various constraints:
+This optimisation is subject to various constraints:
 1. Feature value ranges
 2. Feature relationships
 3. Data manifold constraints

 ### 2b.
-Generating Counterfactuals with DiCE
+Generating Counterfactuals with Modern Frameworks

+There are several powerful frameworks available for generating counterfactual explanations:

+1. **DiCE (Diverse Counterfactual Explanations):**
+   - Supports multiple ML frameworks
+   - Offers diverse counterfactual generation
+   - Provides visualisation tools

+2. **COLA (Counterfactual Learning Algorithm):**
+   - Focuses on generating actionable counterfactuals
+   - Maintains data manifold consistency
+   - Efficient optimisation strategy

+3. **Alibi:**
+   - Comprehensive explainability toolkit
+   - Robust counterfactual generation
+   - Supports both classification and regression

-DiCE (Diverse Counterfactual Explanations) is a powerful library that implements various approaches to generate counterfactual explanations.
-Let's see how it works with our house price prediction model:
+Let's see how DiCE works with our house price prediction model:

 ```python
 # Create a DiCE data object